wartman/capsule/readme.md

 - Simple, opinionated API.
 Capsule makes it easier to manage dependencies, but you should be able to use the same code without it.
 - All the complicated stuff is handled by macros -- at runtime Capsule is just a few simple classes.
-- Using `capsule.Module`s and `capsule.Container.build` will check your dependencies at compile time -- no more runtime exceptions if you forget a class, and you'll be warned if any changes to your code requires a new dependency to be added.
+- Using `capsule.Module`s and `capsule.Container.build` will check your dependencies at compile time -- no more runtime exceptions if you forget a class, and you'll be warned if any changes to your code requires a new dependency.
-  > Note: This feature is still a bit fragile and experimental.

 Getting Started
 ---------------